lumeihong/CampaignTimeSeries/solution_Readme.md

 ## task2 solution

-### forcast_analysis.ipynb:
+### forcast_analysis_ver1.ipynb:

 * analyse trend for impressions, clicks and conversions.
-Focus on impressions only for now
+Focus on impressions only for now.
+Analyze all channels
 * decompose impressions by its trend, seasonality, and noise
 * choose ARIMA model as it is currently the most popular timeseries foracst model
 * try to find I by differencing impressions by 1 and 2
 * try to find AR and MA (p and q) by plotting ACF and PACF charts
 * try to fit the ARIMA model using estimated variables
 * try to train the dataset and test the dataset
-* try prediction for 1 week impressions for each channel
+* try prediction and plot the prediction result

+### forcast_analysis_ver2.ipynb:

+* same analysis process as forcast_analysis_ver1.ipynb.
+Analyze impressions and only Mobile channel for period before 26Sep2018

+### forcast_analysis_ver3.ipynb:

+* same analysis process as forcast_analysis_ver1.ipynb.
+Analyze clicks and only Display channel for period before 26Sep2018

 ## task3 solution